 Student self-identifies as disabled by submitting a Request for Accommodations for a Student with a Disability along with proper documentation of your disability from a qualified professional.

-The Disability Coordinator will meet and review your request based on your requests, your doctor’s suggestions and diagnosis, and the program you choose.
+The Director of Counseling and Disability Services will meet and review your request based on your requests, your doctor’s suggestions and diagnosis, and the program you choose.

-If approved, each semester you will need to meet the Disability Coordinator to forward the request for accommodations to the appropriate faculty.
+If approved, each semester you will need to meet the Director of Counseling and Disability Services to forward the request for accommodations to the appropriate faculty.

-If an instructor refuses to grant your request for accommodations, notify the Disability Coordinator.
-The Disability Coordinator office can be found in the Counseling Center, Henry McGee Building.
+If an instructor refuses to grant your request for accommodations, notify the Director of Counseling and Disability Services.
+The Director of Counseling and Disability Services office can be found in the Student Services suite of the Henry McGee Building in room 135.
 If we are unable to resolve the situation, you may follow the grievance procedure outlined in the College Catalog

-If you wish to apply to waive a course requirement, please submit your request to the Disabilities Coordinator.
+If you wish to apply to waive a course requirement, please submit your request to the Director of Counseling and Disability Services.
 You will need to document a significant history of failure in spite of accommodations.

 Dragon Naturally Speaking Software is available for use at the Carteret Community College Library and can be found on the second floor of the Michael J. Smith Learning Resource Center.
 Dragon Naturally Speaking is software that allows the user a hands-free method to create and edit documents, e-mail, fill out forms and streamline workflow.